 The session begins with collaborative activities designed to reduce inhibitions and effectively demonstrate brainstorming.
 We then break into smaller groups and progress to opportunities for individual projects.

-This residency teaches self-esteem and team work through theatre arts and physical comedy.
+(Preschool - Junior High; 1 day to one week) This residency teaches self-esteem and team work through theatre arts and physical comedy.
 Students learn warm-up exercises, and performance art skills such as: theatre, vocal techniques, comedy and mime.
-Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report. (one day to one week / adaptable for Preschool - Junior High)
+Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report.
+At the end of the week long session students perform in a short piece.

-A residency program that allows students to learn kinetically.
-Interactive games and songs teach that American Sign Language (ASL) is not just for the Deaf and Hard of Hearing.
-Use ASL to communicate, study vocabulary words, reinforce curriculum and more. (one day to one week / all ages)
+(all ages, children and adults; 1 day to one week) A residency program that allows students to learn kinetically.
+Interactive games, songs and stories that teach American Sign Language (ASL) is not just for the Deaf and Hard of Hearing.
+Highly recommended for any school that has Deaf students in its population.
+Participants learn that they can use ASL to communicate, study vocabulary words, reinforce curriculum and more.
+At the end of the one week program students will be able to sign a song or story and present it for their parents, or another group of students.

-With this week long residency the teachers are free to choose from any of our Hands-on, Minds-on Workshops to fill out the school day or week.
-Please see our workshop page for options.
+(Preschool - Junior High; one day to one week) Instead of focusing on one discipline, teachers are free to choose from any of our Hands-on, Minds-on Workshops to fill out the school day or week.

 For rate information check our Booking Information page.